winteryoung/yanwte/README.md

 # Introduction

 Yanwte stands for yet another way to extend.
-It's a library to help your extending your programs.
+It's a library to help you extending your programs.

 # Installation